 If you don’t know what Field Day is, then you are missing out tremendously.
 Field Day, depending on how schools do it, is a celebration of activities for students to participate close to the end of the school year.
 Most schools usually do this towards the end of the year, but I have heard of some schools conducting this day earlier for students.
 It doesn’t matter when; it just needs to be done right.
 Have you ever volunteered or organized a Field Day for your school?
 If not, then you should.
-Seeing the excitement on student’s and teacher’s faces during the day is awesome.
-Have you ever thought about creating a theme for Field Day?
-Let me take you into my world.
+Seeing the kids moving with excitement on student’s and teacher’s faces during the day is awesome.
+Have you ever thought about creating a theme for Field Day with fresh ideas and a purpose?
+It is so much fun...let me take you into my world.

 Over the past six years, we have had a theme and stations connecting to the theme.
 The one thing you need to remember is it’s all for the kids.
 We have a banner made every year showing the success of Field Day.
 They are out on the field the day of, and then hung in the gym for students to see every day.
 I have eleven themes waiting to be used for Field Day.
 Crazy, no. A wizard, maybe?
 I’m being prepared and having fun doing it.
 I would like to think that these really make the students have an awesome day.
 Here is some of the creativity and excitement I have created in the past few years